 9. Oldbury Court Estate

 It seems every corner of Bristol has a little pocket of green space reserved for cherry blossom and this area up in Fishponds is no different.
-You’ll also find a nature trail, orienteering path and lots of bird and squirrel life here, despite only being around three miles out of the city centre.
+You’ll also find a nature trail, an orienteering path and lots of bird and squirrel life here, despite only being around three miles out of the city centre.

 10. Severn Beach